How to Watch the BAFTA’s Live and Online for Free

 The BAFTAs are hosted exclusively by the BBC, so BBC America and BBC One are your primary sources.
 Online they are hosted on BBC iPlayer.
 Normally you would have to pay a steep price on your cable subscription or have to live in the UK to even access these channels, but I’m going to show you how to do it from anywhere.

 However, before we discuss anything else you need a VPN connection because BBC iPlayer determines your IP Address and if you live outside the UK, you will automatically be excluded from the show.

-We recommend ExpressVPN as its one of the premier VPNs on the planet and has servers all over the world – including the UK.
+We recommend IPVanish as its one of the premier VPNs on the planet and has servers all over the world – including the UK.
 VPNs serve a dual purpose when it comes to streaming content online.